CarlosAlegreUr/CarlosAlegreUr/README.md

 ## ⚡ Fun fact ⚡

-I have a big social network.
+I have a big wide social network.
 Friends and contacts in 36 countries.

 <img src="./PeopleIKnow.png" alt="map showing the countries with people I have some relation with">